Lighthiser v. Trump: Legal principles

 Lighthiser is a federal case relying on principles in the US Constitution, and thus cannot rely on the Montana constitution's right to "a clean and healthful environment" underlying the Held victory.
 Unlike Juliana v.
-United States which tried–unsuccessfully–to force the federal government to change the country's energy system, the Lighthiser plaintiffs merely seek revocation of Trump's executive orders.
+United States which tried—unsuccessfully—to force the federal government to change the country's energy system, the Lighthiser plaintiffs merely seek revocation of Trump's executive orders.

 Plaintiffs must prove that they have been harmed, that their harm was caused by Trump's orders ("traceability"), and that the court has the power to address that harm ("redressability").
 Whereas Juliana was dismissed in part because of a lack of redressability (inability of a court to force federal adoption of a climate policy), the Lighthiser plaintiffs merely ask the court to declare Trump's executive orders to be unconstitutional violations of the rights to life and liberty.
 The traceability and redressability standards raise questions about the separation of powers between branches of the US government.

-Ruling
+Ruling and appeal

 After a two-day hearing in September, on October 15, 2025, the US District Court for the District of Montana, Butte Division, granted Trump's motion to dismiss the case for lack of jurisdiction.
 Preliminarily, the court's order acknowledged that "plaintiffs have presented overwhelming evidence that the climate is changing at a staggering pace" and that the "record further demonstrates that climate change and the exposure from fossil fuels presents a children’s health emergency".
 The order went on to state that while it "is certainly troubled by the very real harms presented by climate change and the challenged [executive orders'] effect on carbon dioxide emissions, this concern does not automatically confer upon it the power to act... [and that] with this understanding in mind, the Court reluctantly concludes... that it cannot grant Plaintiffs the relief they seek".
 The court applied the precedent in Juliana v.
 United States in ruling that the court could not redress plaintiffs' harm, noting the unworkability of requiring a court to review every climate-related agency action after Trump's inauguration.
 The court explained that, instead, "Plaintiffs’ compelling case for redress must be made to the political branches or to the electorate".

 Expressing pleasure immediately after the ruling, Montana Attorney General Austin Knudsen described the case as "plaintiffs’ request to force the Trump Administration to revert to Biden’s nonsensical and unpopular policies" and as "just another show trial contrived by climate activists who wasted the taxpayer’s money".
 Our Children’s Trust said it plans to pursue an expedited appeal to the Ninth Circuit Court of Appeals.

+In April 2026, the plaintiffs argued in an appeal before the US Court of Appeals for the Ninth Circuit in Portand, Oregon, that the case had been wrongfully dismissed.